0x60df/loophole/README.md

 `loophole-mode-lighter-editing-sign` (is "+" by default).

-When you are done your operation with temporary key bindings, call `loophole-disable-latest-map` to abandon that one.
+When you are done your operation with temporary key bindings, call `loophole-disable-latest` to abandon that one.
 Note that even after disabling the keymap, it is stored in `loophole-n-map` for a while. (`n` is something integer.)
-You can reactivate it by `loophole-enable-map`, and can use multiple temporary keymaps at the same time.
+You can reactivate it by `loophole-enable`, and can use multiple temporary keymaps at the same time.

 ### Example